-Ouachita Electric worked with its program operator, EEtility, to field interest in program participation from 149 customers, all of whom are member-owners of the cooperative.
+Ouachita Electric worked with its program operator, EEtility, to field interest in program participation from 251 customers, all of whom are member-owners of the cooperative.
 Ouachita Electric serves areas of persistent poverty in southern Arkansas, yet the design of this program does not depend upon income verification of participants.
-Through the HELP PAYS® investment program, Ouachita Electric was able to finance upgrades in multi-family housing for the first time, and renters accounted for nearly half of the participants.
+Through the HELP PAYS® investment program, Ouachita Electric has been able to finance upgrades in multi-family housing for the first time, and renters accounted for more than one third of the participants.

-EEtility identified investment opportunities in 93% of the sites, and 95% of those customers accepted the offer of investment, including the 24% of those customers for whom the investment was conditional on a copayment.
+EEtility identified investment opportunities in 90% of the 247 sites that were assessed, and 91% of those customers accepted the offer of investment, including approximately 1/3 of those customers for whom the investment was conditional on a copayment.
 Among the renters in multi-family housing, 100% of those receiving HELP PAYS® offers accepted the investment on the terms of the opt-in tariff, and the landlords agreed to pay for 100% of the copayments associated with those units where copays were required.

-The total investment exceeded \$1.5 million in the first four months of the program, and the cost of capital applied by the utility was 4.5%.
-Two commercial projects (at a municipal building and a college campus) accounted for one third of the portfolio, and the rest was split between single family and multi-family residential.
-The average investment in efficiency upgrades to participating single-family housing was \$6,387, and the average for multi-family housing units was \$6,023.
+By the end of 2016, the total value of approved HELP PAYS investments in the first nine months of the program accounted for more than \$1.5 million, and the cost of capital applied by the utility was 4.5%.
+Multi-family housing represented nearly 30% of that total, and the rest was split between single family residential and two commercial projects (at a municipal building and a college campus).
+The average investment by the utility in efficiency upgrades to participating single-family housing was \$5,642, and the average for multi-family housing units was \$5,844.
+Including utility sponsorship of the assessments as well as copayments elected by the customer, full project costs are on average \$6,156 for single-family housing, and the average for multi-family housing units was \$6,366.

-Ouachita Electric serves an area where many people are living in homes built nearly 50 years ago that have not been previously upgraded for energy efficiency.
+The average age of the homes upgraded in 2016 through HELP PAYS was above 40 years old which is typical of the Ouachita service area.
 This housing stock includes very energy inefficient homes or apartments.
 The estimated average annual energy savings are based on engineering calculations informed by direct site measurements and calibrated for each site with historical bill data.
 For single family upgrades, the estimated annual energy savings was above 30% and for multi-family housing, the average was more than 35%.

 HELP PAYS® assures cost recovery for the utility through a fixed charge on a participant's bill called a Program Service Charge, which is capped at 80% of the estimated savings within 80% of the useful life of the upgrades, assuming no escalation in rates.
-As a result, the portion of the estimated monthly net savings that a participant keeps as immediate net savings is 20% or higher, and the HELP PAYS portfolio developed in the first four months of the program exceeded that target.
+As a result, the portion of the estimated monthly net savings that a participant keeps as immediate net savings is 20% or higher, and the HELP PAYS portfolio developed in the first nine months of the program exceeded that target.